installer Information

 Can you provide references or examples of your work?

 Sometimes the best way to rate a company’s performance is by talking to their customers or seeing reviews on their website or social media pages.
+There are many independent installers that own their installation companies and they are also the technicians so pride of ownership transcends to exeeding expecations.

 How long will the job take?

 Let’s face it; your installation is going to render your rooms unusable until the job is complete.
 It is always best to get a time frame for the installation from your installer before the project begins.
+The good news is that most carpet installations only take 1 – 2 days until instant satisfaction.

 Will my doors have enough clearance after the new carpet is installed?